chaldea-center/chaldea-docs/docs/laplace/faq.md

 Aside from clicking the servants' icon or manually checking debug logs, the recorded data in the record section can also be clicked to view specific buffs at that moment.

+### Draco's NP SE Damage

+Draco's NP has SE Damage when targeting servants with trait **2858 Standard Class Servant**.
+This is not equivalent to a regular servant having trait **1000 Servant** and trait **100 Saber**.

+Before Draco is added to the game, servants in event quests do not have trait **2858 Standard Class Servant**, so Draco cannot apply SE damage.

+For testing purposes, you can edit the quest via **Custom** and add trait **2858 Stand Class Servant** directly.

 ### How to Simulate Bazett's Counter NP

 Turn on "Simulate Enemy Actions" then you can activate Bazett's Counter NP if she has "Fragarach Counter" buff.